Apara2311/OIBSIP-Level2-Task-4/README.md

 # 🔐 Simple Login & Registration System
-A responsive and minimal web-based authentication system using HTML, CSS, and Vanilla JavaScript, allowing users to register, log in, and access a secured page with their username displayed.<br>
+A responsive and easy-to-use web-based authentication system using HTML, CSS, and Vanilla JavaScript, allowing users to register, log in, and access a secured page with their username displayed.<br>
 # 🌟 Features<br>
 🔄 Toggle between Login and Register with a single button.
 <br>